suvo-gh/suvo-gh/index.md

 **Skills used:** Python, Pandas, SKlearn, Matplotlib

-**Project Objective:** Classifying Biomechanical Features of Orthopedic Patients based on provided Features to decrease the time required for finding a diagonasis
+**Project Objective:** Identification of the type of Breast Cancer for quicker diagnosis.
+This assists professionals in the medical field to take appropiate measures to accurately diagnose, treat and save lives.

 **Quantifiable result:** We could Classify the type of tumor resulting in [**80%** accuracy using K-means algorithm](https://github.com/suvo-gh/Orthopedic-Patients-Classification).